Pantropical Spotted Dolphin

 Pantropical spotted dolphins usually occur in groups of several hundred to 1,000 animals.
 They are considered quite social, often schooling with other dolphin species.
 Although their specific migratory patterns have not been clearly described, they seem to move inshore in the fall and winter months and offshore in the spring.

 Pantropical spotted dolphins spend most of their day in shallower water between 300 and 1,000 feet deep.
 At night, they dive into deeper waters to search for prey.
-They feed primarily on mesopelagic cephalopods and fishes.
+They feed primarily on mesopelagic cephalopods and fish.

 Where They Live

 Pantropical spotted dolphins can be found in all tropical and subtropical oceans worldwide.
-The depleted northeastern stock inhabits the eastern tropical Pacific Ocean, far at sea.
+The depleted northeastern offshore spotted stock inhabits the eastern tropical Pacific Ocean, far at sea.
 Coastal spotted dolphins are found within 100 miles of the coast.
 In addition, a Hawaiian stock occurs throughout the Hawaiian Islands.

-In the Hawaiian archipelago, there are genetically distinct populations of pantropical spotted dolphins found between Hawaii Island, Maui Nui, Oahu, and offshore.
+In the Hawaiian archipelago, there are genetically distinct populations of pantropical spotted dolphins found between Hawaiߵi Island, Maui Nui, Oߵahu, and offshore.
 Animals from each population can travel 120 to 300 miles offshore, but they are generally found closer to the islands.

 Lifespan & Reproduction